10 Tips for Becoming an OT Professor or Instructor

 4. Try Your Hand at Research

-Many professor positions involve required research hours which need to materialize into publishable papers.
+Many full-time professor positions involve required research hours which need to materialize into publishable papers.
 If you don’t like or are uncomfortable with empirical research, then some academic positions may not be right for you.
 Start by exploring current research in an OT specialty that interests you (some of which can contribute to your annual continuing education hours anyway).

-Then take it the next few steps.
+Then take it a few more steps.
 Create courses based on your research so you can better learn empirical rhetoric.
 Finally, take it to the final step and participate in or create a research project that you can potentially publish with a scholarly journal.
 Even if you don’t get your article published, you can still learn from the experience and discover whether or not you like the process.

 5. Research Job Qualifications

 There really isn’t a universal list of job qualifications for becoming an OT professor.
 A lot depends on the position, the course(s) you are interested in teaching, and the OT/OTA program you want to join.
-For example, many general courses for undergraduate OT degrees do not necessarily require anything higher than a bachelor’s degree.
+For example, many general courses for undergraduate (pre-OT) degrees do not necessarily require anything higher than a bachelor’s degree.

 Additionally, some of these courses don’t even require an OT-specific degree.
 However, as you start moving up the educational ladder into full-time graduate programs, certain courses require higher degrees and specialty knowledge.

 Before jumping and applying for available professor positions, thoroughly research the qualifications of the positions you’re interested in.
-Figure out if you want to teach in a full-time, graduate capacity or in an adjunct position in a community OTA program.
+Figure out if you want to teach in a full-time, graduate capacity or in an adjunct position in a local OT or community OTA program.
 Find a position that fits your needs and that you deem attainable.

 6. Refer to Your Alma Mater for Pointers